Two-Multicast Channel with Confidential Messages: Strong Secrecy

 Using Equations \eqref{PiP} and \eqref{P4} and Lemma~\ref{lemma:DistEq}, Equation~\eqref{eq:DistLemma4} leads to

 We now eliminate the shared randomness $(F_{[1:2]},F'_{[1:2]},F''_{[1:2]})$ without affecting the secrecy and reliability requirements.
-By using Definition~{\ref{pmfDefi}}, Equation~\eqref{P6} ensures that there is a fixed binning with corresponding pmf $p$ that, if used in place of the random coding strategy $P$ in~\eqref{Phat}, it will induce the pmf $\hat{p}$ as follows:
+By using Definition~{\ref{pmfDefi}}, Equation~\eqref{P6} ensures that there exists a fixed binning with corresponding pmf $p$ that, if used in place of the random coding strategy $P$ in~\eqref{Phat}, will induce the pmf $\hat{p}$ as follows: